 This mandatory property must be set.
 It identifies which database to access.
-If a database named wombat located at /local1/db/wombat is to be accessed, then one should call setDatabaseName("/local1/db/wombat") on the data source object.
+To access a database named wombat located at /local1/db/wombat, call setDatabaseName("/local1/db/wombat") on the data source object.

 CreateDatabase

 Optional.
 Sets a property to create a database the next time the getConnection method of a data source object is called.
 The string createString is always "create" (or possibly null).
 (Use the method setDatabaseName() to define the name of the database.)